 Accordions

-This page describes for web editors in the School of Pharmacy how to use accordions in a website built by the Communications Team in the Office of Administration.
+This page describes for web editors in the School of Pharmacy how to use accordions in a website built by the Office of Communications.

 On this page